 Compartmentation

 Fire compartmentation involves dividing a building into a series of ‘cells’.
 These cells are then separated using fire-resistant materials and structures.
 Fire can quickly engulf a building due in part to the ‘chimney effect’.
 This is when the airflow between floors and rooms ‘pushes’ flames throughout a structure.
 Compartmentation reduces this effect, containing the flames and smoke to a specific cell.
+You can find out more about exactly how this works in our guide to compartmentation.

 There are multiple ways to compartmentalise a building, such as fire walls, doors, and cavity barriers.
 Cavity barriers inhibit the spread of smoke through open spaces in roofs and between floors.
 These barriers can be made from a variety of materials, such as concrete, gypsum or masonry.